thwjoy/thwjoy.github.io/_posts/2025-02-11-gen-models.md

 where $z$ is the latent space and $x$ is the data space, and the final term is the log determinant of the Jacobian matrix of the transformation.

 - **Rank and Lipschitz Constraints**:
-  As we are dealing with Jacobians, we need to ensure that the transformation is bijective, i.e. one-to-one and invertible.
+As we are dealing with Jacobians (gradient of all outputs wrt to all inputs), we need to ensure that the transformation is bijective, i.e. one-to-one and invertible.
 Controlling the Lipschitz constant helps maintain stability and ensures smooth transformations.
 A great way to do this is through the use of ResNets, which due to their skip connections are always full rank and invertible.
 Check out the paper [Invertible Residual Networks](https://arxiv.org/pdf/1811.00995) for more details.

 Summary
 ======